neuefische/wd-flipped-classroom-curriculum/sessions/js-structure/js-structure.md

 ### Utility Functions and Constants

 Utility functions are functions that are used in multiple places in your code.
 They are usually smaller functions that are used to perform a specific task.
-They should be be pure and not have any side effects.
+They should be pure and not have any side effects.

 Shared constants are constants that are used in multiple places in your code.